Lismore Regional Gallery

 - Community

-Serving as a vital component of Lismore’s cultural sector, the Lismore Regional Gallery is situated adjacent to the Lismore City Library and the Northern Rivers Conservatorium, within the regional city’s Quadrangle.
-The gallery occupies the former Lismore High School Block C, a building dating back to the 1960s.
-During the 2022 Lismore floods, the building sustained significant damage and required extensive remedial work.
+Situated within the Quad precinct, the Lismore Regional Gallery occupies the original site of Lismore High School, adjacent to the neighbouring Northern Rivers Conservatorium of Music and Lismore Library.
+The gallery is housed in the former Block C of the school, a building that dates to the 1960s.
+During the 2022 Lismore floods, the building sustained substantial damage and required extensive remedial work.

-Bennett Constructions engaged BKA Architecture to design and document the remedial and restoration works, which received $5.1 million in funding allocated by the New South Wales and Federal governments and Lismore City Council.
-Prior to the floods, the gallery was refreshed with a $5 million investment in 2017 led by DFJ Architecture.
+Bennett Constructions engaged BKA Architecture to design and document the remedial and restoration works, including an extension, which received $6 million in funding allocated by the New South Wales and Federal governments and Lismore City Council.

-BKA’s study and understanding of the gallery’s history and cultural significance uncovered an opportunity to create dynamic new spaces for the benefit of patrons and artists.
-Spaces were reconfigured to accommodate a variety of initiatives, including an open-plan reception with a gallery shop to support designers, the conversion of the existing artist’s workshop into a café with extended seating and kitchen, and the establishment of a light-filled new artist studio equipped with amenities.
+Through BKA’s study of the gallery’s history and cultural significance, an opportunity was revealed to create dynamic new spaces that would benefit both patrons and artists.
+The spaces were reconfigured to accommodate a variety of initiatives, including an open-plan reception with a gallery shop to support designers, the conversion of the existing artist’s workshop into a café with extended seating and a commercial-grade kitchen, and the establishment of a light-filled new artist studio equipped with amenities.
+Part of the design for the new artist studio included opening it towards the landscaped courtyard, which is designed to host the gallery’s events.

-Due to its location on a floodplain, the project faced challenges in design and material selection for restoration.
-Materials were meticulously chosen for their flood-resistant properties, which include sealed concrete and epoxy flooring, compact laminate for joinery and partitions, and fibre cement sheets for the walls.
-Sealants were also applied throughout the building as a preventive measure against water ingress.
+Due to its location on a floodplain, the project encountered challenges in design and material selection for restoration.
+Materials were carefully chosen for their flood-resistant properties, which included sealed concrete and epoxy flooring, a reception desk made from Corian, and fibre cement sheets for the walls.
+Sealants were also applied throughout the building as a precaution against water ingress.